-How to use the Window command line (DOS)
+How to use the Windows command line (DOS)

-This document covers the basic in navigating and using the Microsoft Windows command line.
-On this page, you'll learn how to move around in the command line, find files, manipulate files, and other important commands.
-Keep in mind that there are well over 100 different commands that have been used in MS-DOS and the Windows command line.
-If you're interested in learning every command, see our Microsoft DOS and command prompt help page, which gives a description and example about each of these commands.
+This page covers the basics of navigating and using the Microsoft Windows command line.
+On this page, you learn how to move around in the command line, find files, manipulate files, and other important commands.
+Realize that there are over 100 different commands used in MS-DOS and the Windows command line.
+If you are interested in learning about the command line in more detail, see our DOS and command prompt overview, which gives a description and example for every command.

 Get into the Windows command line

-Open a Windows command line window by following the below steps.
-If you need additional information or alternative methods for all versions of Windows, see our how to get into DOS and Windows command line page.
+Open a Windows command line window by following the steps below.
+If you need additional information or alternative methods for all versions of Windows, see: How to get to an MS-DOS prompt or Windows command line.

-2. In the Search or Run line type cmd and press enter.
+2. In the Search or Run line, type cmd (short for command), and press Enter.

 Understanding the prompt